 Dispelling the Myths

-MYTH: If I am in an accident and medical personnel find my driver’s license, they won’t try to save my life.
+MYTH: If I am in an accident and medical personnel know that I’m a registered donor, they won’t try to save my life.

 MYTH: There is no difference between being brain dead and being in a coma.

-TRUTH: Brain death is pronounced when there is a lack of blood and oxygen flow to the brain.
-Brain death is the medical, legal and moral determination of death.
+TRUTH: Brain death is the medical, legal and moral determination of death.
 To verify brain death, a series of tests are performed over a period of time and more than one diagnosis is required before the donor’s family is presented with the opportunity to donate.
 There is no recovery from brain death.

 MYTH: My family will not be able to have an open casket at my funeral because organ and tissue donation means my body may be disfigured.